BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab5.md

 Make sure the `VM Scoring` Arrow is green before continuing past this point.

+### P1: Router Installation and Basic Configuration
+1. Using the `Lab-5-router` machine set it up as a router.
+When it is properly configured the internal machines should be able to access the internet.
+1. Use the `CentOS 7 Router Setup Guide` in `Lecture 8 - Routers Resources & Readings` to help you with the setup.

-### P1: Firewall Installation and Basic Configuration
+### P2: Firewall Installation and Basic Configuration

 #### `Lab-5-router` Machine
 1. Install `firewalld`